Firbeck: Second World War onwards

 At the outbreak of the Second World War, the hall was used by Sheffield Royal Infirmary and the Royal Air Force, with the adjacent aerodrome becoming RAF Firbeck.
 The hall was unsuccessfully offered for sale in 1943, but in 1945 it was bought by the Coal Industry Social Welfare Organisation (CISWO) for use as a convalescent home and rehabilitation centre for injured miners.
 This centre closed in 1984.
 It was subsequently used by the Trent Regional Health Authority as a rehabilitation centre for those suffering from industrial injuries, and till about 1990.
 It was bought by a development company in 1996, Cambs Construction Ltd, but from then the hall fell into a state of disrepair.
 In 2009, a group called the Friends of Firbeck Hall was established, to attempt to secure a future for the site.
 Cambs Construction failed in May 2010, and the liquidators sold the estate to a development company based in Doncaster for £350,000.
 The company set about restoring the West Lodge, which was completed in early 2014, but there was another change of ownership later that year.
 The new owners held a consultation event outlining their plans for the building on 1 November 2016 in Firbeck Village Hall.
 The Friends group are optimistic that this might result in the building and its 44 acre of surrounding conservation land, which forms a substantial part of the village, being rescued from dereliction.

 The airfield

-Nicholson's airfield was used by the Sheffield Aero Club in 1938, who had a collection of de Havilland Tiger Moth and Gypsy Moth biplanes.
+Nicholson's airfield was used by the Sheffield Aero Club in 1938, who had a collection of de Havilland Tiger Moth and Gipsy Moth biplanes.
 With the Second World War looming, it became part of Sir Kingsley Wood's "Great Flying Scheme" in 1939, which aimed to train volunteer pilots for the Royal Air Force, and in 1940, the whole site was requisitioned by the Air Ministry.
 It became RAF Firbeck and a base for No. 613 Squadron RAF initially, following their move from Netherthorpe Airfield and was used as a training base.
 After the war ended, it was decommissioned, with the hangar being dismantled in 1948, and the area was returned to agricultural use.
 A small area of concrete apron remains, and in 2011, a memorial was unveiled by Wing Commander John E Bates OBE, to honour those who served at the base.